xuy50/ecgr5106-hw6/README.md

 ### 1.4 Analysis and Discussion
 - **ResNet‑18 Performance:**
-  The ResNet‑18 baseline achieves a relatively high test accuracy of 65.86%, demonstrating the robustness of traditional CNN architectures on CIFAR‑100.
+  The ResNet‑18 baseline achieves a test accuracy of 65.86%, demonstrating the robustness of traditional CNN architectures on CIFAR‑100.
 - **ViT Performance:**
-  - The Default ViT, with its chosen configuration, underperforms relative to the ResNet‑18 baseline.
-  - Among the ViT configurations, those with smaller patch sizes and fewer layers (Config1 and Config2) yield better validation and test accuracies than the larger models (Config3 and Config4).
-  - The Config3 and Config4 models, utilizing a larger patch size and embedding dimension (8×8 and 512 respectively), have a very high parameter count and longer training times; however, their validation and test accuracies are significantly lower, likely due to over-parameterization for the given dataset size.
+  The Default ViT, using the chosen configuration, underperforms relative to the ResNet‑18 baseline.
+Among the ViT configurations, models employing a smaller patch size (4×4) and lower embedding dimension (256) with 4 transformer layers and 4 attention heads (Config1 and Config2) yield better validation and test accuracies compared to larger models (Config3 and Config4).
+The latter, which employ an 8×8 patch size and an embedding dimension of 512, have a higher parameter count and longer training times but exhibit markedly lower accuracy, likely due to over-parameterization on the available dataset.
 - **Trade-offs:**
-  - **Accuracy vs. Complexity:** Increasing the model capacity (by adding more layers and larger dimensions) does not always result in improved accuracy on CIFAR‑100.
-  - **Training Time:** More complex configurations require significantly longer training times.
+  Increasing the model capacity by adding layers and larger dimensions does not necessarily improve accuracy on a small-scale dataset like CIFAR‑100.
+More complex models require longer training times and incur higher computational costs, often yielding diminishing returns in performance.
-  - **Computational Cost:** Increased model size and FLOPs often lead to diminishing returns in performance when operating on relatively small datasets.

 ### 1.5 Conclusions
-*(Placeholder for conclusions.
-The final report should include observations regarding the trade-offs between model size, computational complexity, training time, and accuracy.
-Possible reasons for the underperformance of specific ViT configurations relative to ResNet‑18 should be discussed, with suggestions for future improvements.)*
+ResNet‑18 achieves a test accuracy of 65.86%, confirming the effectiveness of traditional convolutional neural networks on CIFAR‑100.
+In contrast, the Default ViT, with a substantially lower parameter count, attains only 45.89% test accuracy.
+Among the various ViT configurations, those employing a 4×4 patch size and an embedding dimension of 256 with 4 transformer layers and 4 attention heads (Config1 and Config2) deliver comparatively better performance (with test accuracies of 38.72% and 42.72%, respectively) than configurations using an 8×8 patch size and 512 embedding dimension, which achieve test accuracies below 7%.
+These results indicate that, for CIFAR‑100, increased model capacity beyond a certain point leads to over-parameterization and decreased performance, along with increased training time and computational expense.

 ---

 ## Problem 2: Fine-tuning Pretrained Swin Transformer Models on CIFAR-100

 ### 2.1 Introduction
-This problem investigates the fine-tuning of pretrained Swin Transformer models from the Hugging Face Transformers library on the CIFAR‑100 dataset.
-The focus is on the Tiny (`microsoft/swin-tiny-patch4-window7-224`) and Small (`microsoft/swin-small-patch4-window7-224`) variants compared against a Swin Transformer trained from scratch.
+This problem examines the fine-tuning of pretrained Swin Transformer models from the Hugging Face Transformers library on the CIFAR‑100 dataset.
+The investigation compares the performance of the Tiny and Small variants against a Swin Transformer trained from scratch.
+Metrics such as training time per epoch, final validation accuracy, test accuracy, and model parameter counts are compared.

 ### 2.2 Implementation Details
 - **Pretrained Models:**
-  The Swin-Tiny and Swin-Small models are loaded using `SwinForImageClassification.from_pretrained()` after adjusting the classification head to output 100 classes.
-The backbone is frozen so that only the classifier head is trained.
+  Swin‑Tiny and Swin‑Small are loaded using `SwinForImageClassification.from_pretrained()`, with their classification heads adjusted to output 100 classes.
+The backbone is frozen, and only the classifier head is fine-tuned.
 - **Swin from Scratch:**
-  A Swin Transformer is instantiated from a configuration derived from Swin-Tiny, modified for CIFAR‑100 (with `num_labels=100`), and randomly initialized.
+  A Swin Transformer is instantiated from a configuration derived from the Swin‑Tiny config, modified for CIFAR‑100 (with `num_labels=100`), and randomly initialized.
 - **Training Setup:**
   - **Epochs:** 5
   - **Batch Size:** 32
   - **Optimizers:**
-    - Pretrained models are fine-tuned using Adam with a learning rate of 2e-5.
+    - Pretrained models use Adam with a learning rate of 2e-5.
-    - The scratch model is trained using Adam with a learning rate of 0.001.
+    - The scratch model uses Adam with a learning rate of 0.001.
   - **Preprocessing:**
-    Images are resized to 224×224 (to match the expected input of the Swin models) and normalized using the pretrained processor values.
+    Images are resized to 224×224 and normalized using the mean and standard deviation from the pretrained image processor.
 - **Metrics Recorded:**
-  Training time per epoch, final validation accuracy, and test accuracy are recorded for each model.
+  Training time per epoch, final validation accuracy, test accuracy, and parameter counts.

 ### 2.3 Experimental Results